jaxon-php/jaxon-armada/README.md

 Jaxon is an open source PHP library for easily creating Ajax web applications.
 It allows into a web page to make direct Ajax calls to PHP classes that will in turn update its content, without reloading the entire page.

-This package provides advanced features for the Jaxon-based applications.
+This package provides advanced features for Jaxon-based applications.

 #### Base class for applications